 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from 6496 selected horizontal wells in the Niobrara region (Colorado & Wyoming) through May.
+This interactive presentation contains the latest oil & gas production data through May, from all 7,962 horizontal wells that started production in the Niobrara region (Colorado & Wyoming) since 2009/2010.

 The ‘Advanced Insights’ presentation is displayed below:

 In this “Ultimate Recovery” graph, the average cumulative production of all these horizontal wells is plotted against the production rate.
 Wells are grouped by the quarter in which production started.

 The jump in performance since Q4 2016 is clearly visible here.
 Since then however, no further improvement is seen.
 If you group the wells by month, to see more recent and granular data, you’ll note that the best performance so far is shown by wells that started in Dec 2016.

 Many of the wells here are already at or close to stripper well status.
 Wells that started before 2014 are producing now on average at a level of 15 bo/d or lower.